-Behold the companies in our very own industry, naming company names in the company of the names of other naming company names.
+Behold the companies in our very own industry, naming agency names in the company of the names of other naming agency names.

 So a call to arms is in order: Namers, name thyself well!
 Because you've

 *Tipping Sprung: Yes it does sound like a random invented paring in the Bearing Point mode, but it's actually the names of the two founders, so it goes into the Functinal category, where it rates higher than the rest for being a little more unique and memorable.

 Levels of Engagement: These eight levels (y-axis levels from minus 2 to plus 5) represent the amount of material (meaning, stories, associations, imagery, multiple layers) in a name the audience has to play with and personalize – and how "engaged" they are by a name.
 Names in the minus 2 level are the least engaging, and likely to be quickly forgotten; the higher the number the better, with level 5 being the best.

 Functional Names: The lowest common denominator of names, usually either named after a person, purely descriptive of what the company or product does, or a pre- or suffixed reference to functionality.
 (Infoseek, LookSmart)